tansen87/InsightSQL/README.md

 ## ✨Features

-- [x] Use Polars SQL for querying, allows to load Excel, CSV and Parquet files, support exporting as csv or xlsx files
+- [x] Use Polars SQL for querying, allows to load Excel, CSV and Parquet files, support saving as csv, xlsx or paquet files
 - [x] Concatenate CSV and Excel files
 - [x] Exports Excel to a csv file
 - [x] Count the rows of CSV files